KeiOshima/git-workflow-practice-andrew0022/README.md

 ### Keis comment:

-now that i know that ai can be inexpensive i'm wondering how companies and people in generalk  will continue to integrate AI into their work.
+Now that I know that ai can be inexpensive i'm wondering how companies and people in general  will continue to integrate AI into their work.